ljungren/tweetmap/README.md

 ### Database

-Create a mysql database named 'tweetmap' with this table (db.sql):
+Create a mysql database with this table (db.sql):

       SET SQL_MODE = "NO_AUTO_VALUE_ON_ZERO";